-- Ensure consolidated emergency response at the front line: cover the basic needs of the most vulnerable conflict affected people along the front line, on the hard-to reach-areas (where there is a lack of humanitarian assistance) - Prepare for immediate assistance in case of massive displacement. - Expand cash assistance for IDPs. - Support for the returnees: follow up closely the return of Ukrainians and assistance with house rehabilitation and development of income generating activities.
+- Ensure consolidated emergency response: cover the basic needs of the most vulnerable conflict affected people, on the hard-to reach-areas (where there is a lack of humanitarian assistance) - Prepare for immediate assistance in case of massive displacement. - Expand cash assistance for IDPs. - Support for the returnees: follow up closely the return of Ukrainians and assistance with house rehabilitation and development of income generating activities.

-Sectors of intervention MPCA, Food security, WASH, Shelter, MHPSS Regions South (Odesa, Kherson, Mykolaev) South East (Zaporizhzhia, Kramatorsk, Kharkiv) Zakarpatska (Uzhorod, Berehove) Chernivtsy Partners Co-implementing with local partners for better access to affected communities, Local authorities on oblast, town and village levels
+Sectors of intervention MPCA, Food security, WASH, Shelter, MHPSS Regions South (Odesa, Mykolaev) South East (Kharkiv) Zakarpatska (Uzhorod, Berehove) Chernivtsy Partners Co-implementing with local partners for better access to affected communities, Local authorities on oblast, town and village levels